 A deferment gives you temporary relief from making your federal student loan payments and is one of the best solutions when you are struggling to make the payments on time.
 But when and how do you defer payments on your student loans?

 It is important to understand that a deferment does not absolve you from your loan responsibilities.
 It just releases you from making scheduled payments during the deferment period.
 This allows you to regroup and build up your finances in the interim.
 However, not all students are eligible for this facility.

-- You serve full-time in public health services
+- Serving full-time in public health services

 Each criterion has its own set of eligibility rules, guidelines, and time limits.
 It is important to find out all the details and read the fine print before you apply for student loan deferment.